- Annote Cascading Style Sheet (CSS)

 - Perform always, as part of an automatic extraction

 Performs preparsing each time the recognition engine is invoked.
 Caution: cb2Bib, when not in disconnected mode, starts the recognition engine each time the clipboard changes.
-Thus, it might send arbitrary data to the external parsing tool.
+Therefore, it might send arbitrary data to the external parsing tool.
 The tool might not be prepared to handle ‘any data’ and might fall into a sort of ‘infinite loop’. cb2Bib kills the external tool after a reasonable waiting.
 But, if the tool is called through a wrapper script, killing the script will not end the tool itself.
 Therefore, check this box only when needed.
 If you write your own preparser, design it as to write no data to output file whenever it can not process an input properly.
 When the preparser produces no data, cb2Bib sends instead the input stream to the recognition engine.
 In this way, preparsing and normal cb2Bib functioning will work harmoniously.

 - Do not show log